simonsdave/cloudfeaster/docs/spider_authors.md

   * best practice recommends creating one spider per ```.py``` file
   * each spider is a Python class derived from ```cloudfeaster.spider.Spider```
-  * spiders define metadata which describes the website to be scraped and the arguments required; arguments are referred to as factors because they are typically identifying and authenticating factors used to login to a website on behalf of a user; metadata is expressed in a JSON document
+  * spiders define metadata which describes the website to be scraped and the crawl arguments required; arguments are referred to as factors because they are typically identifying and authenticating factors used to login to a website on behalf of a user; metadata is expressed in a JSON document; the JSON document is validated by [this](../cloudfeaster/jsonschemas/spider_metadata.json) [jsonschema](http://json-schema.org/)
   * spiders also supply a single ```crawl()``` method which is a Selenium script

 * ```lots more to fill in here```